 M. on ukulele late in the evening

 Seagulls gather in the harbor in herring season in Sitka, Alaska

 A Texas spotted whiptail pauses in the underbrush

-N. dries his shoes and reads by the fire while camping in southeast Alaska
+N. dries his shoes and reads by the fire after jumping into the ocean in southeast Alaska

 M. and other beings

 A fiery sun sets over Hillsborough, North Carolina